nus-cs2113-AY2122S2/tp/docs/team/lihao.md

 **Help Command**
 - Wrote the code to display a list of commands when user enters `help`.

+**JUnit Testing for ParserLocalDataTest**
+- Wrote the code to ensure that it informs on the specified error in the MeetingJio.txt.

 ###Enhancements Implemented
 **Parser for Local Data**
 - Users can edit the data from the data file.
 The new data will be parsed and added into the lists